github/docs/content/contributing/collaborating-on-github-docs/using-git-on-github-docs.md

 This article describes the process of creating a topic branch for the documentation repository, committing changes, and pushing your changes back up to the remote repository.

-The article assumes you have already cloned the documentation repository locally and you will be making changes on your local computer rather than on {% data variables.product.prodname_dotcom_the_website %} or in a codespace.
+The article assumes you have already cloned the documentation repository locally and you will be making changes on your local computer rather than on {% data variables.product.prodname_dotcom %} or in a codespace.
 For more information, see "[AUTOTITLE](/repositories/creating-and-managing-repositories/cloning-a-repository?tool=webui)."

 ## Setting up your topic branch and making changes